-To accommodate people with a varying range of abilities (including vision loss), designated parking spaces and passenger pick-up/drop-off zones for people with disabilities should be located close to a building entrance.
+To accommodate people with a varying range of abilities (including blindness), designated parking spaces and passenger pick-up/drop-off zones for people with disabilities should be located close to a building entrance.

 Where a parking lot serves several buildings, designated parking spaces should be located next to the shortest pedestrian path of travel that leads to these buildings.

 Paths of travel should be distinctly marked and physically separated from vehicular traffic.
 They should not require pedestrians to navigate along vehicular roadways or behind parked cars.